nothingtosurprise/ComfyUI-UniRig/lib/unirig/README.md

 python run.py --task=configs/task/train_rignet_skin.yaml
 ```

-If you run into pyrender related issues, change `vertex_group_confis/kwargs/voxel_skin/backend` to `open3d` in `configs/transform/train_rignet_skin_transform`.
+If you run into pyrender related issues, change `vertex_group_confis/kwargs/voxel_skin/backend` to `trimesh` in `configs/transform/train_rignet_skin_transform`.
 This also means you need to change it in prediction mode.
+Note: `trimesh` is the default backend and is recommended for best compatibility.

 Note that this task takes up at least 60GB memory on a single gpu, even with `batch_size=2` in data config.
 You can change `batch_size` to 1, increase `accumulate_grad_batches` in the task, and decrease `num_train_vertex` in `configs/model/unirig_skin.yaml` for less memory requirement.